 Head of Small Molecule Operations

-David has over 28 years of experience in the Pharmaceutical and Biotech Industries and has experience living and supplying medicines in Europe, the Middle East, Japan and the US.
+David has over 33 years of experience in the Pharmaceutical and Biotech Industries and has experience living and supplying medicines in Europe, the Middle East, Japan and the US.
 His experiences include roles working for Ciba Geigy, SPIMACO, Rhone Poulenc Rorer, Eli Lilly, and Genzyme in a variety of functions.
-He currently leads the supply chain organization for the Specialty Pharmaceuticals Division for Shire, based in Wayne, Pennsylvania and operates a fully outsourced supply model.
+He currently leads the Small Molecule Operating Unit for Shire, based in Exton, Pennsylvania and operates a fully outsourced supply model.

 Head of NPI Centre of Excellence and Operations Business Development